Ziray-a/AdController/README.md

     * `obs-studio`: Version of OBS Studio to build plugin with (needed for `libobs` and `obs-frontend-api`)
     * `prebuilt`: Prebuilt OBS Studio dependencies
     * `qt6`: Prebuilt version of Qt6 as used by OBS Studio
+    * `nlohmann-json`: Prebuilt version of Qt6 as used by OBS Studio
 * `tools`: Contains additional build tools used by CI

 The values should be kept in sync with OBS Studio releases and the `buildspec.json` file in use by the main project to ensure that the plugin is developed and built in sync with its target environment.